dotnet/docs-maui/docs/fundamentals/attached-properties.md

 The `Set`*PropertyName* accessor should set the value of the corresponding `BindableProperty` field for the attached property.
 This can be achieved by calling the `SetValue` method, passing in the bindable property identifier on which to set the value, and the value to set.

-For both accessors, the *target* object should be of, or derive from, `BindableObject`.
+For both accessors, the *target* object should be of, or derive from, <xref:Microsoft.Maui.Controls.BindableObject>.

 The following code example shows accessors for the `HasShadow` attached property: